 And this also applies to business.

 Our past experiences in business condition our vision (creating paradigms) of what is possible and what we should do in the future.
 The problem is that not everything we have done in the past will serve us well in the future.
-We may not even be in the same business 5 years from now and even much less time due to the high velocity with which technology changes.
+We may not even be in the same business 5 years from now and inclusive much less time due to the high velocity with which technology changes.

-Gretchen Rubin is one of today's most influential and thought-provoking observers of happiness and human nature and a highly acclaimed writer, known for her ability to distill and convey complex ideas with an affinity for new tools and platforms, and furthermore, founder of “The Happiness Project”, which has helped create an ecosystem of imaginative products and tools to make people become happier, healthier, more productive, and more creative.
+Gretchen Rubin is one of today's most influential and thought-provoking observers of happiness and human nature and a highly acclaimed writer, known for her ability to distill and convey complex ideas with an affinity for new tools and platforms, and founder of “The Happiness Project," which has helped create an ecosystem of imaginative products and tools to make people happier, healthier, more productive, and more creative.
 She once said:

 “What you do every day matters more than what you do once in a while.”